 One day while walking on the beach at sunset, I fell to my knees on the sand and cried out, "God, I know that You are real -- but I know that I don't know You."
 A few days later -- a girl I had known in high school saw me from across a room.
 She bee-lined directly to me, handed me a Gospel tract and said, "Debbi, you are looking for Jesus."
 I actually was somewhat rude and said, "Sure, I know all about Jesus."
 But, for the next month, those words kept coming back.
 "You are looking for Jesus."
 Then some really hard disasters came into my life -- leaving me feeling hopeless.
 I once again came across some young people who were sharing about how much God loved me and died to forgive me and give me life.
 This time, I did not shine them on.
 I listened.
 When they asked if anyone wanted to receive the Lord into their life -- I couldn't resist.
 As I prayed -- there were no bells or visions, but there was a deep gladness and hope.

-My husband George and I live in Southern California north of San Diego.
+My husband George and I live in Southern California in north San Diego County.
 Our daughter, son-in-law and two grandchildren also live in Southern California.
 We love to walk on the beach at sunset or in our neighborhood with our little Sheltie dog.
 How thankful we are for our wonderful friends and our marvelous church Calvary Chapel Vista.